 My Mother is Canadian by birth, she and her family travelled extensively whilst growing up, following work and opportunities.
 This had her parents and five kids move from Canada to the USA, to Australia, New Zealand and back again.
 Eventually on one of the trips to New Zealand, my Mum, then 19, decided to pursue a teaching degree (New Zealand was one of the best places to do this at the time).
 I’m unsure whether her plan was to stay, but of course, she met my Dad, fell in love, and shall we say the rest is history.
 She’s been in New Zealand now for 47 years, much, much longer than ever in her ‘home’ country.
 She has two Kiwi children, and now two Kiwi grand-children.
 She’s taught and shaped countless Kiwi children in the classroom.
 But has only recently had her ceremony to become a New Zealand citizen.
 Again, she says it’s been paying the fee more than any desire to be Canadian and she can hold both passports in New Zealand.

 It’s not always been easy for Mum, away from her family.
 Her parents and three brothers eventually emigrated to Australia.
+Her sister remained in California.
 The sense of support she needed at times wasn’t easily available.
 I know that she made a conscious decision to stay in one place, to not move around, like her childhood.
 To offer my sister and I a sense of connection and roots.

 A few weeks ago we had mum come to Bangkok to visit.
 It was a joy to share our lives here, and I hope she left feeling a little more comfortable with our decision to do this.
 I love showing off this crazy city and the undiscovered areas of the country.
 Mum is not a practiced traveller so this was a big deal for her and she embraced the opportunity.
 Unfortunately, I did send her back to New Zealand with a sprained foot after a minor fall!
 In my lifetime Mum has only been back to Canada twice.
 Maybe this is the next ‘journey’?